IzzyLeech/Moto-Junkie/README.md

 Site Owner Goals
 Promote the sport of moto racing.
-Increase the fanbase of Moto gp
+Increase the fanbase of Moto gp.
+To encourage user to sign up for the newsletter.
 Increase rankings on seach engines.
 To have the website updated on the lastest race.
 To keep building on the Website in other area of motosports in the future.